jacobtomlinson/sphinx-llm/docs/source/apples.rst

 Introduction
 ------------
-Feeding apples to a friendly pig can be a delightful experience for both you and the pig.
+Feeding apples to a friendly pig can be a wonderful experience for both you and the pig.
 Pigs are intelligent and social animals that enjoy a variety of foods, including apples.
 This guide will walk you through the steps to safely and effectively feed apples to a pig.

 Steps to Feed Apples to a Pig
 -----------------------------

 1. **Choose the Right Apples**:
-    - Select fresh, ripe apples that are free from mold or rot.
+    - Select ripe apples that are free from mold or rot.
     - Avoid using apples that have been treated with pesticides or other chemicals.

 2. **Wash the Apples**: